Queue control for high-demand ticketing

 Context

-This work sat inside ticketing portals for professional football clubs running high-demand sales windows.
-Before the change there was no queue system, so users entered the sale flow at the same time and the portal broke under load.
+This work ran inside ticketing portals for professional football clubs during high-demand sales windows.
+Before the change, there was no queue system, so users entered the sales flow at the same time and the portal broke under load.

 Problem